matthew-charles-chan/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+Implemented new features from an existing code-base with unfamiliar language and frameworks.

+## Stack

+- Ruby
+- Rails
+- PostgreSQL
+- ERB
+- Bootstrap
+- RSpec
+- Poletgeist
+- Capybara

 ## Setup